Test Case Configuration

 CSV Format

-CSV is ideal for bulk test data:
+CSV or Excel (XLSX) files are ideal for bulk test data:

 tests: file://test_cases.csv